pyeve/eve-demo/README.rst

 Wrapping it up
 --------------
-Check out the settings.py_ module used in this demo to get an idea of how configuration is handled by the API maintainer.
-Also don't forget to visit Eve_ repository or, if you need a gentle introduction to the wondeful world of RESTful WEB APIs, check out my EuroPython 2012 talk: `Developing RESTful Web APIs with Python, Flask and MongoDB
+Check out the settings.py_ module used in this demo to get an idea of how configuration is handled.
+Also don't forget to visit Eve_ repository and, if you need a gentle introduction to the wondeful world of RESTful WEB APIs, check out my EuroPython 2012 talk: `Developing RESTful Web APIs with Python, Flask and MongoDB
 <https://speakerdeck.com/nicola/developing-restful-web-apis-with-python-flask-and-mongodb>`_